bytetwiddler/goImapAttachementDownloader/README.md

 ./imapattachments
 ```

-## Help

-Gmail will require;
-1) imap turned on
-2) an application password if 2MFA enabled.

-If all goes well, a ***files*** directory will be created at cwd.
+If all goes well, a ***files*** directory will be created in the cwd.
 Then
-for each email that has attachements a sub directory of the ***from address***
+for each email that has attachements a sub directory will be created using the
-will be created with the individual attachments inside.
-Multiple emails from
+***from address***.
+Individual attachments from that address will be placed
+inside this sub directory.
+NOTE: Multiple emails from the same
-the same from address will use the same directory.
+***from address*** will use the same directory.
 Emails from the same
-***from address*** that are named the same as a previous attachment with the
+***from address*** that have attachments that share the same name as a previous
-same xtension will overwrite each other, this meets my needs but should be
+attachment will overwrite each other, this meets my needs but should be trivial
-trivial to change if you so desire.
+to change if you so desire.

 ```
 └──▶ tree files/